nathan-contino/gradle/subprojects/docs/src/docs/release/notes.md

 See the [Gradle 7.x upgrade guide](userguide/upgrading_version_7.html#changes_@baseVersion@) to learn about deprecations, breaking changes and other considerations when upgrading to Gradle @version@.

 For Java, Groovy, Kotlin and Android compatibility, see the [full compatibility notes](userguide/compatibility.html).

+## New features and usability improvements

 <!-- Do not add breaking changes or deprecations here!
 Add them to the upgrade guide instead. -->